SmitHaraniya35/QuizMasters/README.md

-# QuizzoGenius Quiz Application 🚀
+# QuizMaster Quiz Application 🚀

 Welcome to the QuizzoGenius Quiz Application, a web-based platform for creating and taking quizzes.
 This README provides an overview of the project and instructions on how to use the application.